Neutron-star seismology with realistic, finite-temperature nuclear matter: The pulsation problem

 Before we move on, it is worth briefly commenting on the physics that cannot be extracted in the barotropic regime, even with the fundamental potential $\varepsilon = \varepsilon(n_\text{b})$.
 To illustrate this, we relax the previous assumptions and assume a three-dimensional equation of state, where we can freely compute the state variables.
 From this starting point, if we now choose to consider zero-temperature, equilibrium matter, we may solve the coupled, non-linear system of equations $T(s, n_\text{b}, Y_\text{e}) = 0$ and $\mu_\Delta(s, n_\text{b}, Y_\text{e}) = 0$ to obtain $s = s(n_\text{b})$ and $Y_\text{e} = Y_\text{e}(n_\text{b})$.
 However, under the barotropic assumption, we observe that the first law~\eqref{eq:Barotropic} no longer contains information on the entropy and chemical abundances in the fluid.
 Hence, this information will not be accessible to us if we only focus our attention on constraining $\varepsilon = \varepsilon(n_\text{b})$.
+(We note that there have been some recent discussion on this issue in the context of gravitational-wave astronomy \cite{2020ApJ...899....4X,2022PhRvD.105h3016M,2023PhRvD.108l2006I,2024PhRvC.109b5804I}.)
+Fortunately, dynamical contexts involve more physics and probe a different regime.